pcowTawer/web_development_on_python/Practice5/README.md

-To run program write this commands in CMD(second not necessary)
+To run program write this commands in CMD

 pip install pyqt6

-pip install pyqt-tools
+pip install shapely